symbol/symbol-docs/source/api.rst

 **unconfirmedRemoved/{address}**

-The unconfirmedRemoved channel notifies when a transaction related to an address had the unconfirmed state, but not anymore.
+The ``unconfirmedRemoved`` channel notifies subscribed clients when a transaction related to the given address exits the unconfirmed state.
-The messages returned contain the transactions hashes.
+Each returned message contains a no-longer-unconfirmed transaction hash.

-Possible scenarios when this channel notifies are: the transaction now is confirmed, or the deadline has been reached, and it was not included in a block.
+Possible scenarios when this message is received are: the transaction is now confirmed, or the deadline was reached and the transaction was not included in a block.

 *Request body*